srikanthdevp/SpringBatchExample/README.md

 # SpringBatchExample
-Spring Batch configuration approach with hibernate
+Spring Batch configuration approach with hibernate as persistance